code-yeongyu/phone_code_pc/README.md

 # Who thought to write a code with Android Devices?
 It seems a bad idea.
 We spend lots of times outside.
-I am a student who gets on buses and trains a lot.
 Writing codes while these places is a nuisance.
 That is the reason why I started to make 'Phone Code-PC'.